Arche Resonance Theory

 16.1 What the Tiling Measures

-The tiling is constituted by relations.
-The physical content of the geometric domain is not in the absolute values of A, ω, and φ for any individual Archeon.
-It is in the relations between Archeons: the ratios of their rotation rates, which determine the scale hierarchy; the differences between their phase offsets, which determine adjacency; and the gradients of their amplitudes, which determine curvature.
+The tiling is made of relations.
+The physical significance of the geometric domain does not reside in isolated absolute values of A, ω, or φ.
+It resides in relations among Archeons: ratios of rotation rates, differences of phase, gradients of amplitude.

 16.2 The Projective Structure

-Consider an overall rescaling of all three parameters of every Archeon by a common complex factor k: (A,ω,φ) mapsto (kA, kω, kφ).
-Under this transformation, every ratio of rotation rates ω1/ω2 is unchanged.
-The scale hierarchy of the tiling is preserved.
-Every phase difference φ1 - φ2 is unchanged.
-The adjacency structure of the tiling is preserved.
-Every amplitude ratio A1/A2 is unchanged.
-The curvature profile of the tiling is preserved.
-The complete relational structure of the tiling is invariant under the overall rescaling.
+Consider an overall rescaling of all three parameters of every Archeon by a common complex factor k: (A,ω,φ) ↦ (kA, kω, kφ).
+Every ratio of rotation rates is preserved.
+Every phase difference is preserved.
+Every amplitude ratio is preserved.
+The entire relational structure of the tiling remains unchanged.

 16.3 Why CP3

-CPn is the space of complex lines through the origin in Cn+1: the space of equivalence classes [z0 : z1 : : zn] under the identification (z0,ldots,zn) k(z0,ldots,zn) for any non-zero complex k.
-For three complex parameters, the natural embedding treats the three physical parameters and the normalisation constraint as four homogeneous coordinates [A:ω:φ:kappa], where kappa is the normalisation.
-Working in the affine chart where kappa is non-zero recovers the familiar parameter values; the points at infinity, where kappa vanishes relative to the others, are the limits the Riemann sphere addressed in Section 13 for the ω axis alone.
-They are now included in the complete projective structure rather than requiring separate treatment.
+CPn is the space of complex lines through the origin in Cn+1.
+For three complex parameters, the natural embedding treats the parameters together with a normalisation coordinate as four homogeneous coordinates [A:ω:φ:κ].
+In the affine chart where κ is non-zero, the familiar parameter values are recovered.
+The points at infinity, where κ vanishes relative to the others, are thereby included in the same projective whole.

 As a real manifold, CP3 is six-dimensional.
-Three complex parameters, each carrying two real degrees of freedom, produce six real dimensions in the projected domain.
-But the dual aspect structure of the Archeos already tells us how these six dimensions are organised.
-The Archeos has two orthogonal aspects: the frequency domain and the geometric domain.
-These are not two separate spaces but two faces of the same structure.
+Three complex parameters contribute six real degrees of freedom.
+The dual-aspect structure already established in the Archeos suggests how these should be organised.
+The Archeos has a frequency aspect and a geometric aspect.
+They are not separate spaces.
+They are two faces of one structure.

-In the projection, the three complex parameters each carry one real degree of freedom from each aspect.
-The six real dimensions of CP3 are therefore naturally organised as three from the geometric aspect and three from the frequency aspect: three dimensions of extension paired with three complementary frequency dimensions.
+In projection, each complex parameter therefore carries one real degree from each aspect.
+The six real dimensions of CP3 are naturally organised as three dimensions of extension paired with three complementary frequency dimensions.

 16.5 Symmetry

-The structure of this symmetry group, and how it is reduced when the tiling's internal structure is taken into account, establishes the pre-physical symmetry content of the projected domain.
-The physical interpretation of that symmetry is deferred to the physics volume.
+The structure of this symmetry, and its reduction once the internal tiling is taken into account, establishes the pre-physical symmetry content of the projected domain.
+Physical interpretation lies ahead, not here.

 Section 17: The Symmetry of the Tiling